Please visit Join a Study Group and contact a group leader to be a Recognized Study Group Participant.

 - Organize one academic experience for your study group, such as:

-- visiting your instructor or TA's office hours as a group (online)
+- visiting your instructor or TA's office hours as a group (online or in person)

 - attending a relevant SSSC workshop as a group (In person or watch the recording as a group)

 - completing an online or in-person academic skills workshop at the Centre for Student Academic Support (CSAS) as a group

-- attending a research appointment with a library staff member as a group, online
+- attending a research appointment with a library staff member as a group

 - or coming up with your own group academic experience related to improving study skills - as long as you get it approved by the SSSC in advance